-With attention-deficit/hyperactivity disorder (ADHD), kids often struggle with staying focused, hyperactivity, and impulses.
-No matter what version of school you choose this year, these five tips can help you prep your kiddo with ADHD for the new school year and, in turn, help them succeed.
+Whether they’re going to school at a public school or are homeschooled, these five tips can help you prep your kiddo with ADHD for the new school year and, in turn, help them succeed.

-Create a School Routine
+1. Create a School Routine

 The number one thing kids with ADHD need as the school year gets underway?
 Routine and structure.

 Chances are that you, as a parent, have made a decision about school.
 When you tell your kid about that decision, be excited.
 Tell them all about what school will be like now (even if you’re not completely excited yourself).

-Include Exercise In their Routine
+2. Include Exercise In their Routine

 Since kids with ADHD often have a hard time focusing, be sure to have some sort of exercise time available to them during their school day.

-So, for example, if they’re doing school virtually this year, consider setting up a special, dedicated space for their “school time.”
+So, for example, give them a dedicated space for their “school time.”
 Something like this creative (and genius) idea to use tri-fold boards is a great way to keep the space clean and distraction free.

-Offer Regular Positive Reinforcement
+4. Offer Regular Positive Reinforcement

 Adjusting to change is hard.
 Adapting to a new schedule and a new way of learning is hard.
 While positive reinforcement — and praising a child when they do something great — is helpful for any kiddo, it can be particularly helpful for a kid with ADHD.